linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 18 Secondary Markets.md

 The second type of risk has to do with the expected time it will take the dealer to unwind a position and its uncertainty.
 And this, in turn, depends primarily on the number of buyers and sellers in the market for the security.
 In a thin market, there is a low number of buyers and sellers seeking transactions in the security, while in thick market there is a large number of buyers and sellers.
 Finally, even though a dealer may have access to better information about order flows than the general public does, there are some trades where the dealer takes the risk of trading with someone who has better information.
 This results in the better-informed trader obtaining a better price at the expense of the dealer.
 Consequently, when establishing the bid-ask spread for a trade, a dealer will assess whether the trader might have better information.

-# Market Efficiency
+## Market Efficiency

 The term "efficient capital market" has been used in several contexts to describe the operating characteristics of a capital market.
 There is a distinction, however, between an operationally (or internally) efficient market and a pricing (or externally) efficient capital market.[10]

-# Operational Efficiency
+### Operational Efficiency

 In an operationally efficient market, investors can obtain transaction services as cheaply as possible, given the costs associated with furnishing those services.
 The cost of transacting is critical to investors and professional asset managers.
 Moreover, the SEC has continued to amend the Securities Exchange Act so that investors can obtain the best execution possible.
 Below we provide a brief explanation of trading costs.[11]

 Transaction costs are more than merely brokerage commissions—they consist of commissions, fees, execution costs, and opportunity costs.
 Commissions are the fees paid to brokers to execute orders, and the commission is negotiable between the investor and the broker.
 Other types of fees include custodial fees and transfer fees.
-Custodial fees are the those charged by the financial entity that holds securities in safekeeping for an investor.
+Custodial fees are those charged by the financial entity that holds securities in safekeeping for an investor.

 Beyond fees, there are hidden costs of trading.
 Execution costs represent the difference between the execution price of a security and the price that would have existed in the absence of the trade.
 Execution costs can be further decomposed into market (or price) impact and market timing costs.
 Market impact cost (or simply impact cost) is the result of the bid-ask spread and a price concession extracted by dealers to mitigate their risk that an investor's demand for liquidity is information motivated.
 (By a "price concession," we mean the investor will have to pay a higher price when buying and a lower price when selling.)
 Market timing cost arises when an adverse price movement of the security during the time of the transaction can be attributed in part to other activity in the security and is not the result of a particular transaction.
 Execution costs, then, are related to both the demand for liquidity and the trading activity on the trade date.